 Serving Suggestions for Thai Fried Rice

-Vegetable Thai Basil Fried Rice can generally be eaten on its own since they are flavorful.
-You can serve it along with some Thai Curries such as Red Thai Curry or Green Thai Curry.
+Vegetable Thai Basil Fried Rice is flavorful enough to be enjoyed on its own.
+However, you can also serve it alongside Thai curries such as Red Thai Curry or Panang Curry for a complete meal experience.

 - Some people like adding soy sauce and sriracha before pressure cooking.
 But I recommend adding it after pressure cooking.
 Both methods work well.